proxytranslation/user-docs/introduction/introduction.md

 ## Whitelabel

-Easyling offers a white label version that can be customized with your corporate logos and domains to create a branded version, allowing you to use & sell Easyling as your own product.
+Easyling offers a white label version that can be customized with your corporate logos and domains to create a branded version, allowing you to use & sell the translation proxy as your own product.
 In order to create the branded version, seven criteria must be met.
 See the "Whitelabel setup" section for details.

 ## Pricing